MirceaMacarie/Bug_Reports/README.md

 **Bug ID:** BR-37

-**Bug title:** The City Hall Management section does not contain links for all town hall members
+**Bug title:** The "City Hall Management" section does not contain links for all town hall members

 **Priority and severity:** P4 - Low